gspd/ispd-merge/README.md

-This branch is intended for releases without source code
+This branch is intended for releases of legacy versions, some of which we do not have the source code anymore